Vision for Mountain View

 ● Approach each development and project through a lens of sustainability to create energy efficiencies, and encourage recycling, including water

-● Reduce our GHG emissions through short term and long term community-wide actions to create a sustainable environment
+● Reduce our GHG emissions through short term and long term community-wide actions

 ● Continue the City excellent financial standing with its AAA credit rating, ample reserves and minimized debt.